Jethet/wiki-hh/CSS/generalCSS.md

 }
 ```

-**none** is also a display value: use `none` to hide and show elements without really deleting and recreating them.
+**none** is also a display value: use `display: none` to hide and show elements without really deleting and recreating them.
-The page is rendered as though the element does not exist, in contrast to 'visibility: hidden' where the element is
+The page is rendered as though the element does not exist, in contrast to `visibility: hidden` where the element is hidden but
-hidden but still takes up the space it would have if visible.
+still takes up the space it would have if visible.
+Use `display: none` in responsive design to include elements that are available
+for one display size but not for others.

-**max-width**: using `max-width: xxxpx` instead of `width` when preventing a block-level element from stretching out
+**max-width**: using `max-width: xxxpx` instead of `width` when preventing a block-level element from stretching out to the edges
-to the edges of the container, the web page is usable on small screens: you can resize the page.
-The width of the
+of the container, the web page is usable on small screens: you can resize the page.
+The width of the block-level element is set,
-block-level element is set, and with `margin: 0 auto` the element will centre horizontally in the container: the
+and with `margin: 0 auto` the element will centre horizontally in the container: the remaining space will be split evenly between
-remaining space will be split evenly between the two margins.
+the two margins.

 **Floating elements**
 A floating element stands as far to the left or right of its container element as possible.
-Other elements, such as
+Other elements, such as paragraphs
-paragraphs text or Lists, wrap around the floating element.
-To ensure an element floats, its width must always be
+text or Lists, wrap around the floating element.
+To ensure an element floats, its width must always be specified (otherwise it
-specified (otherwise it takes the width of the entire page).
+takes the width of the entire page).

 *Floating properties:*
-`float: right`  --> float to the right of the page
+* `float: right`    float to the right of the page
-`float: left`   --> float to the left of the page
+* `float: left`     float to the left of the page
-`float: inherit` --> inherit the value of the parent element
+* `float: inherit`  inherit the value of the parent element
-`float: none`   --> do not float
+* `float: none`     do not float
-To NOT WRAP text but have this appear after the floating element, use `clear`: `clear: left` will move the text, list
+To NOT WRAP text but have this appear after the floating element, use `clear`: `clear: left` will move the text, list, etc. down
-etc. down below the float instead of wrapping it around the floating element (same for `clear: right` and `clear: both`).
+below the float instead of wrapping it around the floating element (same for `clear: right` and `clear: both`).

 **Clearfix for floating elements**
 Elements after a floating element will flow around it.
-In case an image etc. is floated and is taller than the element
+In case an image etc. is floated and is taller than the element containing
-containing it (the container), the image may overflow outside of its container.
+it (the container), the image may overflow outside of its container.
 This can be fixed using:
 ```
 .clearfix::after {
   content: "";